 Brown & Brown (BRO) Gets a Hold Rating from Wells Fargo

-Brown & Brown has an analyst consensus of Hold, with a price target consensus of $38.00.
+Currently, the analyst consensus on Brown & Brown is a Hold with an average price target of $39.20.

 See today’s analyst top recommended stocks >>